remcohaszing/eslint-config-remcohaszing/examples/typescript-lib/README.md

 # TypeScript Lib Example

-This is an example for using `eslint-config-remcohaszing` in a TypeScript library.
+This is an example for using `@remcohaszing/eslint` in a TypeScript library.

 ## Inline Code Blocks